 A few key features are: Nitrogen purged, fog proof and 100% waterproof with a rubber coating that allows you to grip on to them easily.
 Fast and easy focus wheel that allows you to quickly lock on to your object.

 Withstands hard drops up to 5 feet without damage.
-I also love that the Wingspan comes with a case and lends cover that helps keep it protected while it is in my backpack.
+I also love that the Wingspan comes with a case and lens cover that helps keep it protected while it is in my backpack.

 Get your own pair: Wingspan Optics SpectatorPro 8X32